kLMWOLFF/md-soft-skin/02.work-in-progress/03.prototyping/testingDay.md

 ## Inputs
 **How people interact with it?
 What movements/gestures they do?**

         - Caress it
         - braid it
         - fold it
         - lay down
         - walk over

+**Other observations:**
 - Looks like guitar pedals: make you want to step on them
 - looks confortable to lay down: It would be nice if they would move around you when you are over it, adapting to your shape.
 - It's satisfying to walk over it